rust-lang/book/second-edition/src/ch05-01-defining-structs.md

 > data to be valid for as long as the entire struct is valid.
 >
 > It’s possible for structs to store references to data owned by something else,
-> but to do so requires the use of *lifetimes*, a Rust feature that is discussed
+> but to do so requires the use of *lifetimes*, a Rust feature that we’ll
-> in Chapter 10.
-Lifetimes ensure that the data referenced by a struct is valid
+> discuss in Chapter 10.
+Lifetimes ensure that the data referenced by a struct
-> for as long as the struct is.
-Let’s say you try to store a reference in a
+> is valid for as long as the struct is.
+Let’s say you try to store a reference
-> struct without specifying lifetimes, like this:
+> in a struct without specifying lifetimes, like this:
 >
 > <span class="filename">Filename: src/main.rs</span>
 >